chlazaris/Nextflow_training/nextflow_cheatsheet.md

 ```

-Now you can write a simple process and the corresponding output:
+Now you can write a simple process and the corresponding output: s

 ```
 params.greetings="Hello world"